 Dave Belcher walks you through ornamentation in J.S.
 Bach’s music, focusing on common ornaments like trills, grace notes, and mordents, and lesser-used ornaments like turns, slides, arpeggios, and vibrato along with a focus on historical context and baroque performance practice.

-Laura Snowden teaches Carcassi Etude 3
+Laura Snowden teaches Carcassi Etude 3 and Villa Lobos Prelude 3 and 4.

 Andrew York teaches three of his own compositions: Snowflight, Spider Dance, and Home.